truefoundry/truefoundry-docs/deploy-on-own-cloud/add-users.md

 # Adding users to your truefoundry installation

 Adding users to your truefoundry installation allows them to access the dashboard.
-The dashboard contains an easy view each of the truefoundry components you are using, including experiment tracking, model deployments and monitoring.
+Users are added as against the `Member` role, which allows an easy view each of the truefoundry components you are using, including experiment tracking, model deployments and monitoring.
+Some functionality like the `Add clusters` and `Add docker registries` are limited to the `Admin` role.

 - To add users, head to the Settings section, by click on the Gear icon from the bottom right.
 - You should be able to see the `Users` section.
 Choose the section.